djsong/WorkingDungeonWendy/README.md

 I don't have a plan to upload the whole sources that make it get compiled as downloaded.
-You need to download the UnrealEngine by yourself, setup to get it compiled, then put downloaded files under the root path.
+You need to download the UnrealEngine by yourself, setup to get it compiled, then put Wendy files under the root path.
 Project name is Wendy.

 2021.09.11